unitaryfund/unitaryhack2021/README.md

 ### The Unitary Fund was proud to host our first quantum open source hackathon with SWAG and BOUNTIES on **May 14-30th**!

-- 💰 Over $K in bounties for tagged issues in quantum open source projects
+- 💰 Over $2K in bounties for tagged issues in quantum open source projects

 - 💿 Digital swag for all participants that make approved Pull Requests (PR)s